Did Roman Christians Detect the Influence

 Phlegon mentioned the eclipse which took place during the crucifixion of the Lord Jesus and no other (eclipse); it is clear that he did not know from his sources about any (similar) eclipse in previous times . . . and this is shown by the historical account of Tiberius Caesar.

-John Malalas, a Greek historian writing in the 6th century A.D., wrote,
+John Malalas, a Greco-Roman historian writing in the AD sixth century, offers:

 And the sun was darkened, and there was darkness upon the world.
 Concerning which darkness, Phlegon, that wise Athenian, writes thus: ‘In the eighteenth year of the reign of Tiberius Caesar, there was a great eclipse of the sun, greater than those that had been known before: and it became night at the sixth hour of the day, so that the stars appeared.’

-Maximus the Confessor, a Byzantine scholar in the 7th century wrote,
+Maximus the Confessor, a Byzantine scholar in the AD seventh century wrote,

 Phlegon, the Gentile chronographer, in the thirteenth book of his Chronography, at the two hundred and third olympiad, mentions this eclipse, saying that it happened in an unusual manner: but does not say in what manner.
 And our Africanus in the fifth book of his Chronography, and Eusebius Pamphili likewise in his Chronicle, mention the same eclipse.